jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

 <link rel="preconnect" href="https://use.typekit.net" crossorigin />
 ```

 The `crossorigin` attribute tells the browser to make a no-credential connection, which is ideal for requests that use CORS.
-Fonts use CORS, so that 2nd `preconnect` is doing the right thing.
+Font requests use CORS, so that 2nd `preconnect` is doing the right thing.
 But that first preconnect is to handle:

 ```css
 @import url('https://p.typekit.net/p.css?s=1…');
 ```

-And `@import` in CSS _does not use CORS_, it's a full credentialed request.
+…and `@import` requests in CSS _does not use CORS_, it's a full credentialed request.
 The connection still happens, but it isn't used.
 In fact, it's likely taking up bandwidth that could have been used elsewhere.

 Unfortunately Chrome DevTools doesn't show this extra connection, so I dug into `chrome://net-export/` to create a full log of browser network activity.
 This records _all_ browser network activity, so I started a new instance of Chrome so I wasn't capturing too much noise from other tabs.
 Here are the key results: